archiki/Robust-E2E-ASR/README.md

 This repository contains the code for our upcoming paper **An Investigation of End-to-End Models for Robust Speech Recognition** at [**ICASSP 2021**](https://2021.ieeeicassp.org/).

 ## Introduction
+End-to-end models for robust automatic speech recognition (ASR) have not been sufficiently well-explored in prior work.
+With end-to-end models, one could choose to preprocess the input speech using speech enhancement techniques (such as: [SEVCAE](https://github.com/danielbraithwt/Speech-Enhancement-with-Variance-Constrained-Autoencoders), [Deep Xi](https://github.com/anicolson/DeepXi) and [DEMUCS](https://github.com/facebookresearch/denoiser)) and train the model using enhanced speech.
+Another alternative is to pass the noisy speech as input and modify the model architecture to adapt to noisy speech (via techniques such as data-augmentation, multi-task leaning, and adversarial training).
+In this work, we make the first attempt to a systematic comparison of these two approaches for end-to-end robust ASR.

 ## Requirements
 * [Docker](https://docs.docker.com/engine/release-notes/): Version 19.03.1, build 74b1e89